hyperledger-labs/fabric-opssc/README.md

 The current implementation assumes the following Fabric network:

-- Hyperledger Fabric v2.3.1 or later
+- Hyperledger Fabric v2.3.1 or later (Tested by using v2.3.2)
-  - Also it works in v2.2.2 or later
+  - Also it works in v2.2.2 or later (Tested by using v2.2.3)
 - Fabric network configuration
   - Using Fabric CAs
   - Using Raft orderers